MaherUnlocker/custom-react-table/README.md

 # React Table Example

+this is a modified react table example.
+-->adding dynamic table with api data
+-->add custom hooks
+-->add global filter

 Demo of React Table V7 using TypeScript as well as Material UI

 - [Open this example in a new CodeSandbox](https://codesandbox.io/s/github/ggascoigne/react-table-example)